Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 Next Step

-If you want the broader MCP choice logic, read How To Choose An MCP Server For GitHub Workflows.
+If you are still deciding whether the browser belongs in the stack at all, read How To Choose An MCP Server For GitHub Workflows.

-If the install still feels broken at the host or transport level, open Common MCP Server Setup Mistakes.
+If the install still feels broken at the host, auth, or transport layer, open Common MCP Server Setup Mistakes.

-If the next question is still host choice rather than browser setup, read Cursor vs Claude Code.
+If the next unresolved question is still agent surface rather than browser setup, read Cursor vs Claude Code.